chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 We can also work it out mathematically.
 Let P1 play Rock r%, Paper p%, and Scissors s%.
 The utility of P2 playing Rock is $$0*(r) + -1 * (p) + 1 * (s)$$.
 The utility of P2 playing Paper is $$1 * (r) + 0 * (p) + -1 * (s)$$.
 The utility of P2 playing Scissors is $$-1 * (r) + 1 * (p) + 0 * (s)$$.

-We can figure out the best strategy with this system of equations (the second because all probabilities must add up to 1):
+We can figure out the best strategy with this system of equations (the second equation is because all probabilities must add up to 1):

 $$
 \begin{cases} -p + s = r - s = -r + p \\ r + p + s = 1  \end{cases}